 Or even more significant and dramatic example is the one when a simple oral bacteria causes an infective endocarditis that can even further cause damage to the already weakened heart.
 Now, thankfully it is proven and we can take precautions against all of the similar infections that are linked to complications as arthritis, asthma, respiratory problems, strokes, and coronary artery diseases.

 You must be shocked.
 Breathe for a second, take it all in.
-It`s better to be safe than sorry it is what San Ramon dentists recommend.
-You can now see the importance of the proper dental hygiene and the problems that can be caused by the lack of it.
+It`s better to be safe than sorry.
+You can now see the importance of proper dental hygiene and the problems that can be caused by the lack of it.
 Besides the regular check-ups, brushing and flossing, you must also be cautious when it comes to choosing what to eat.

 Try to avoid sugary snacks and tobacco products as much as possible.